A student’s dress and appearance should not cause a disruption or distract from the educational process or create a health of safety concern.

 - Clothing tops should cover shoulders, stomach, front and back.

 - Shoes must be worn at all times.
-No flip-flop sandals and No Heelies (shoes with wheels in the sole that allow them to function as a skate).
+No flip-flops and No Heelies (shoes with wheels in the sole that allow them to function as a skate).

 Excessive makeup or face paint, excessive, dangerous, or distracting body piercing, or distracting hairstyles or hair colors are not permitted.